omerbsezer/Fast-Docker/README.md

 (Ref: Infoworld)

 ### Problems Docker does not solve<a name="problems"></a>
-- NOT fix your security issues
+- Docker does NOT fix your security issues
-- NOT turn applications magically into microservices
+- Docker does NOT turn applications magically into microservices
 - Docker isn’t a substitute for virtual machines

 (Ref: Infoworld)